Thai Drunken Noodles (Basil Heat & Garlic!)

 Step 1: Prepare Ingredients

-Soak the rice noodles in warm water for about 10 minutes until pliable.
+Soak the rice noodles in warm water until pliable.

 Step 2: Mix the Sauce

-In a small bowl, combine soy sauce, oyster sauce, fish sauce, and brown sugar.
+In a small bowl, combine soy sauce, oyster sauce, fish sauce, and sugar.

-Taste the sauce and adjust the balance of flavors as needed.
+Taste the sauce and adjust seasoning if necessary.

 Step 3: Heat the Wok

-Thai Drunken Noodles (Basil Heat & Garlic!) - Step 4: Stir-Fry the Garlic and Chilies 1
+Thai Drunken Noodles (Basil Heat & Garlic!) - Step 4: Sauté the Garlic

-Add the crushed garlic and sliced chilies to the hot oil.
+Add the minced garlic to the hot wok.

 Step 5: Add Vegetables

-Introduce the sliced bell peppers and broccoli florets to the wok.
+Add bell peppers and broccoli to the garlic.

-Stir-fry for 2-3 minutes until they begin to soften.
+Stir-fry for 2-3 minutes until vegetables are slightly tender.

 Step 6: Incorporate the Noodles

-Drain the soaked noodles and add them to the wok with the vegetables.
+Drain the soaked noodles and add them to the wok.

-Cook for another 2-3 minutes until the noodles are heated through.
+Cook for another 2-3 minutes until the noodles absorb the sauce.

-Thai Drunken Noodles (Basil Heat & Garlic!) - Step 7: Add Thai Basil 1
+Thai Drunken Noodles (Basil Heat & Garlic!) - Step 8: Finish with Basil and Chili

-Introduce the Thai basil leaves to the wok.
+Add the Thai basil leaves and chili flakes to the wok.

 Critical Timing and Temperature Guide